US Navy says Yemen rebels fired missile into busy Red Sea

-DUBAI, United Arab Emirates (AP) — Yemen’s Houthi rebels launched at least one missile into the busy waters of Red Sea over the weekend, the U.S. Navy said Monday, raising the risks of their fire striking one of the many commercial vessels using a waterway crucial to global shipping.
+DUBAI, United Arab Emirates (AP) — Yemen’s Houthi rebels launched at least one missile into the busy waters of Red Sea over the weekend, the U.S. Navy said Monday, raising the risk of their fire striking one of the many commercial vessels using a waterway crucial to global shipping.

 The Red Sea connects into the Suez Canal, which sends cargo and energy shipments from the wider Mideast onto Europe.
 Since seizing Yemen’s capital in September 2014, the Houthis have launched missiles, deployed bomb-laden drone boats and released mines into the Red Sea.